T.D. Kelsey: Realist, Romantic, and Inspired Sculptor

 Another superb example of Kelsey’s style is High, Wide & Handsome.
 The whimsical title re-emphasizes the personality of a vain moose who seems to be impressed with the knowledge of his own beauty.
 Kelsey captures the moose in his natural stride.
 The bronze surface is animated with the gestures and strokes of Kelsey’s fingers—imprinting hints of anatomy and muscles, yet eliminating the fussy details.

 Kelsey often renders animals on a larger-than-life-size scale.
 His monumental sculptures grace the gardens of many museums, private corporations, and public parks across America.
 When working in a large scale, the same principles that are used in small scale sculptures apply to Kelsey’s work.
 The animals retain the expressionistic surface, texture, and movement.

 For Art of the West magazine in 2003, Kelsey explained, “As representational artists, we can stretch the truth but not break it.
 It also has to have an aura about it that draws people’s feelings or attention to it.
 It has to develop its own spirit.”
-Testing the Air is a larger than life-size sculpture of an elk that sits atop a berm on the grounds of the Buffalo Bill Historical Center.
+Testing the Air is a larger than life-size sculpture of an elk that sits atop a berm on the grounds of the Buffalo Bill [Center of the West; editor's note, 2014: Testing the Air is now inside the Whitney Western Art Museum].
 The elk throws its head back as it struts forward.
 The sculpture draws attention by its mere size and presence as well as its lively personality.